KonstanTinoVino/angular-hotel-app/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.1.6.

-The project is "mocked" via a [mockoon](https://mockoon.com/).
+The back-end is "mocked" via a [mockoon](https://mockoon.com/).
 There isa [mockoon file](mockoon.json) provided with the configuration.

 ## Development server